HiNala/read_to_me/README.md

 3. Listen to your text being read aloud!

-### Output Files
+### Output Organization 📂
-The application automatically saves all generated content in the `output` directory:
-- 🎵 Audio files (`.mp3`) with timestamps
-- 📄 JSON files containing:
-  - Original input text
-  - Timestamp
-  - Text length
-  - Reference to the audio file

-Example output files:
+Each time you run the program, it creates a new timestamped directory in the `outputs` folder:

 ```
-output/
+outputs/
+└── run_20240315_143022/          # Timestamped run directory
+    ├── text_info.json            # Metadata and original text
-├── read_to_me_20240315_143022.mp3    # Audio file
+    ├── audio.mp3                 # Single audio file (if text is small)
-└── read_to_me_20240315_143022_info.json  # Text and metadata
+    │   # OR for large texts:
+    ├── part_01.mp3              # First chunk of audio
+    ├── part_02.mp3              # Second chunk of audio
+    ├── part_XX.mp3              # Additional chunks
+    └── combined.mp3             # All chunks combined (if multiple parts)
 ```

+#### Metadata File (text_info.json)
+Each run's metadata file contains:
+- Timestamp of the conversion
+- Original text content
+- Text length
+- List of generated audio files

+This organization makes it easy to:
+- Keep track of different conversions
+- Reference specific audio generations
+- Review the original text content
+- Access individual parts of long conversions

 ### Large Text Files
 For large text files, the application automatically:
 - Splits the text into manageable chunks
 - Processes each chunk separately
-- Combines the audio seamlessly
+- Saves individual chunk audio files
-- Plays the complete audio
+- Combines them into a single audio file
+- Preserves all files for reference

 ## Troubleshooting 🔧